 The purpose of bankruptcy is to help borrowers get a fresh start when they become unable to pay their debts.
 However, there are certain checks on the process to ensure it’s not taken advantage of.
 For example, you cannot run up a considerable amount of debt and then immediately declare bankruptcy.

 In the case of Pay Day loans, the general rule of thumb is that any loans for more than $750.00 and that were taken out within 70 days before the bankruptcy are considered fraudulent.
 Any debts that are determined to be fraudulent by the bankruptcy court are generally non-dischargeable and cannot be included in a bankruptcy settlement.

 It is up to the PayDay loan company to prove that these loans were incurred after the cut off date.
-Your bankruptcy lawyer can further review your particular situation to determine if there’s a better approach to your bankruptcy situation.
+Your bankruptcy lawyer can further review your particular situation to determine if bankruptcy on payday loans is the best course of action.

 The decision to declare bankruptcy is never an easy one, but when Pay Day and other loans become too much to bear, it is a solution that can work for many.